Workstation ergonomics: Here’s what you need to know

 Ergonomics has a massive impact when it comes to reducing the risk of injury in the workplace.
-Injuries and musculoskeletal disorders are the cause of 90 per cent of serious compensation claims in Australia and poor ergonomic set up is one of the factors that contributes to these alarming statistics.
+Workplace musculoskeletal disorders account for more than half of workers’ compensation claims in Australia and poor ergonomic set-up is one of the factors that contributes to these alarming statistics.

 But what does the phase ergonomics actually mean?
 And how can ergonomics help to prevent us from sustaining injuries and illness at work?